jweissman/busyverse/README.md

 ## Playing the Game

 You start off overlooking a Small Farm.
 Click around the map to scroll.
+Use +/- to scroll.

 You will see a few **workers** with a badge indicating their name and current task.
 Their initial task will be to *wander* and uncover the map.